 - Primeval: A medieval knight slides into 21st century London while chasing a dragon through a time anomaly (actually a dinosaur brought by yet another time anomaly).
-The knight's first though is that he has just fallen in Hell.
+The knight's first thought is that he has just fallen in Hell.

 - A mundane example: In The Sopranos, a large number of Mafiosi are released from long prison sentences throughout the series; Season 4 sees the release of "the class of 2004", a group of New Jersey and New York wiseguys convicted and given 20-year sentences in the big Mob prosecutions of the early 80s.
 Many of these guys have some issues with the way the Mob works in the 21st century—including its increasing suburbanization (both the Jersey boss and NYC underboss live in North Caldwell), its increasing cooperation with other criminal organizations, and the laxity of certain Mob traditions.

 - Given the Time Travel shenanigans that Feng Shui characters get involved in, it's entirely possible to come back to a present that is completely unlike what it was like when you left it, particularly if a Critical Shift went down while you were gone.